Sociologist, University of Frankfurt

 Welcome to my website.
 I am Postdoctoral researcher (Wissenschaftlicher Mitarbeiter) at Goethe University of Frankfurt, affiliate to the ARC Centre of Excellence for Children and Families over the Life Course (Australia) and Early Career Scholar 2020-2021 of the Work & Family Research Network (United States).
 Previously, I worked as a PhD candidate at DemoSoc Research Unit (Pompeu Fabra University, Barcelona), and was visiting scholar at the German Institute for Economic Research (DIW-Berlin), and Universities of Queensland, Cologne, and College of London.

-My research focuses on the study of class and gender inequalities over the life course and across generations.
+My research focuses on the study of class and gender inequalities over time and across generations.
 In my PhD I analysed two channels through which parents (particularly fathers) transmit advantage to their children: time and emotional investments.
-Currently, I am working on several projects analysing how different patterns of demographic and work behavior affect social inequalities.
-I am particularly interested in the study of how gender and class inequalities emerge during the early years of life, and what are the micro-causal-mechanisms explaining such a process.
+Currently, I am working on several projects analysing how different patterns of demographic and work behavior affect family dynamics, child development, and social inequalities.
 Empirically, I use quantitative methods for causal analysis and large scale datasets such as the Longitudinal Study of Australian Children, the German Socio-Economic Panel or Time-Use Surveys.

-My research has been published in journals like Journal of Marriage and Family, European Sociological Review, or Revista Española de Investigaciones Sociológicas; featured in outlets like The Economist; and awarded by the International Sogiological Association, the Sociological Association of Madrid, and Pompeu Fabra University.
+My research has been published in journals like Journal of Marriage and Family or European Sociological Review, and I have co-edited a book on fatherhood.
+Results of these studies were featured in outlets like The Economist; and awarded by the International Sogiological Association, the Spanish Research Council, the Sociological Association of Madrid, and Pompeu Fabra University.